Seth-Buchanan/mpv-remote/README.md

 ### Building the Plugin

-* To Build the plugin, [the json-c](https://github.com/json-c/json-c) library will need to be installed.

 * Use gcc with the options specified in the MAKEFILE.

 * Move the plugin to ~/.config/mpv/scripts.